sebastianspicker/phyphox-arduino-classroom-kit/SECURITY.md

 a service and does not require repository secrets at runtime.

-Core source experiments may use XInclude only for repository-owned fragments below `src/phyphox/includes/`. `tools/validate_xinclude_paths.py` rejects URLs, absolute paths, parent traversal, queries, fragments, missing targets, and resolved paths outside that directory before XInclude expansion.
+Core source experiments may use XInclude only for repository-owned fragments below `src/phyphox/includes/`.
+The validator in `src/curious_signals/` rejects URLs, absolute paths, parent traversal, queries, fragments, missing targets, and resolved paths outside that directory before XInclude expansion.

 Run the local security checks with: